GoogleCloudPlatform/solutions-workshops/grpc-xds-workshop/README.md

 ## Cleaning up

-Delete the resources in the Kubernetes cluster:
+Delete all the deployed resources in the Kubernetes cluster:

 ```shell
 make clean